 Computer Network Architects design and build data communication networks, including local area networks (LANs), wide area networks (WANs), and Intranets.
 These networks range from small connections between two offices to next-generation networking capabilities such as a cloud infrastructure that serves multiple customers.

 Computer programmers write and test code that allows computer applications and software programs to function properly.
 They turn the program designs created by software developers and engineers into instructions that a computer can follow.

 The role of Computer Support Specialist is an entry-level position, dealing directly with customers using working knowledge of the product.

 The role of a Computer Systems Analyst includes elements of sales in that it's more involved with onsite and other direct support of clients.
 As a result, this position requires knowledge of the client's needs and the ability to troubleshoot and act independently.

 Database administrators, or DBAs, participate in database design and maintain, develop, and test database environments.
 Often, the DBA is responsible for making backups and ensuring that information is recoverable in the event of a disaster.

-Information Security Specialists are responsible for securing data, devices, and networks against unauthorized external and internal access.
+Information Security Analysts are responsible for securing data, devices, and networks against unauthorized external and internal access.
 They also ensure that policies are adhered to by all staff members.